‘Dying Light 2’ has a 5-year plan to give players exactly what they want

 “We know where we want the game to be in those five years,” Smektała said.
 “But, of course, in those later years we still have free slots for things we are sure we’ll develop along the way.”

 The biggest challenge right now is finding the room for all the content the studio is planning to add, Smektała said.
 In January, Techland boasted on Twitter that it would take players approximately 500 hours to accomplish every task in the game.
-(They later clarified the storyline will only take 20 hours to complete.)
+(It later clarified the storyline will only take 20 hours to complete.)
 Smektała compared adding the new updates to pouring Coke in a glass that’s already close to full; pour too much and the soda will end up on the table.

 “The thing is that, the memory limits for the number of objects we can have in our world are already almost full,” Smektała said.
 “But, on the other hand, we can also do more optimization right now.
 So, this is also easier.”